Kalotermitidae: Biology

+Kalotermitidae are very typical of basal termites with a linear developmental system, and as such present the following characteristics: colonies are not adept at foraging or colonization of new food sources, remaining in a single piece of wood, and thus individuals stand to inherit the resources of the colony if they do not disperse by molting into alates.
+Kalotermitidae colonies are usually headed by only one pair of reproductives, regardless if these are primary or secondary reproductives (neotenics); reproductives suppress other individuals from molting into neotenics via pheromones.
+Polygyny appears to be uncommon in the group; genetically mixed colonies are likely the result of colony fusion of neighbouring colonies founded by monogamous primary reproductives.
+Likewise, intraspecific aggression is generally low, limited largely to or between individuals with reproductive potential, such as nymphs (pre-alates) or reproductives.
+Nest mates may bite or damage the developing wings of congeners, thereby preventing them from developing into alates, however it is unclear if these are siblings or unrelated individuals brought together via colony fusion.
+Sexual dimorphism is also low and colonies do not display a strong sex bias either in terms of population - however there seems to be some tendency for male neotenics, a notable example being some Neotermes species where the neotenic is almost exclusively male.
+Physogastry is rare in this group.

+Parthogenesis (asexual reproduction) has been documented in various termite groups, including some Kalotermitidae, however most Kalotermitidae species are only facultatively parthenogenic, and parthenogenic eggs are a minority.
+Purely parthenogenetic reproduction has only been documented in certain populations of Glyptotermes nakajimai, which represents the only instance of a female only asexual termite species.

+Ecology

 The Kalotermitidae are "primitive" in morphology, nesting behavior, and social organization.

 Unlike other termite species, they have no need to make contact with soil and live exclusively within excavations in wood, lacking elaborate nesting architecture.

 Drywood termites have an adaptive mechanism for conserving water.
 Undigested matter in the alimentary canal passes through specialized rectal glands in the hindgut.
 These glands reabsorb water from the feces.
 They can tolerate dry conditions for long periods of time, receiving all of the moisture they need from the wood they live in and consume.
 Their mandibles are also fortified with zinc, as an adaptation to the mechanically difficult food source of dry wood.

 Their diet of dry wood makes many of them economic and urban pests, causing damage to furniture, utility towers, stored wood, and buildings.
 Kalotermitids' global distribution may be partially attributable to rafting and timber movement.
 The species Cryptotermes brevis is particularly prevalent as a pest in the United States, and is found in Hawaii, Florida, and along the southeastern coast.